projacktor/projacktor/README.md

 ### 🏆 My Achievements

-- 🥇 Participant in multiple hackathons (MTS True Tech Hack 2025, VTB More, VneDraid Latech)
+- 🥇 Participant in multiple hackathons (MTS True Tech Hack 2025, VTB More, VNEDREID)
 - 🎓 Developing solutions for Innopolis University scholarship platform
 - 💼 Creating AI and ML solutions for HR and e-commerce
 - 🌐 Building web interfaces and administration systems